Stars or Substance? Orientbell Tiles Unveils Bold Campaign Challenging Celeb-Endorsements - www.lokmattimes.com

 Stars or Substance?
 Orientbell Tiles Unveils Bold Campaign Challenging Celeb-Endorsements

-PNN New Delhi [India], December 15: In an industry where celebrity endorsements often steal the spotlight, Orientbell Tiles is ...
+New Delhi (India), December 16: In an industry where celebrity endorsements often steal the spotlight, Orientbell Tiles is breaking ...

-New Delhi [India], December 15: In an industry where celebrity endorsements often steal the spotlight, Orientbell Tiles is breaking free from tradition with its latest campaign, challenging the norm that equates star power with product worth.
-Titled "100% Tiles and 0% Celebs," this groundbreaking initiative is not just about tiles; it's a reflection on the very essence of authenticity in advertising.
+New Delhi (India), December 16: In an industry where celebrity endorsements often steal the spotlight, Orientbell Tiles is breaking free from tradition with its latest campaign, challenging the norm that equates star power with product worth.
+Titled “100% Tiles and 0% Celebs,” this groundbreaking initiative is not just about tiles; it’s a reflection on the very essence of authenticity in advertising.

 In a world saturated with A-listers vouching for various products, Orientbell Tiles envisions a shift where the craftsmanship, innovation, and quality of a product take center stage.
 The campaign is a bold statement, asserting that the brand will stand proudly on its own merit, without relying on celebrity endorsements or marketing gimmicks.